OPEC cuts oil demand growth forecast again as economic challenges mount

 "Downside risks include high inflation, monetary tightening by major central banks, high sovereign debt levels in many regions, tightening labour markets and persisting supply chain constraints."

 This report is the last before OPEC and its allies, together known as OPEC+, meet on Dec.
-4 to set policy.
-The group, which recently cut production targets, will remain cautious, Saudi Arabia's energy minister was quoted as saying last week.
+4. The group, which recently cut production targets, will remain cautious, the energy minister for Saudi Arabia, the OPEC+ de-facto leader, was quoted as saying last week.

 Next year, OPEC expects oil demand to rise by 2.24 million bpd, also 100,000 bpd lower than previously forecast.